thegworld/gtx-browser/docs/security/life-of-a-security-issue.md

 # Life of a Security Issue

-This page will help you understand the life cycle of a manually-reported external security bug in the Chromium project.
+This page will help you understand the life cycle of a manually-reported external security bug in the GTx Browser project.
 Internally reported and fuzzer-found bugs follow a similar lifecycle, though specific details vary.
 The process can be visualized at a high level using the state diagram below, and further explanation is provided in the paragraphs that follow.